KiriHans/send-notes-laravel/README.md

 Source: [Configuring A Shell Alias](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias)

-To inicialize your development server, first use the command `sail up` (or `./vendor/bin/sail up` if you haven't configured the alias) to start all of the Docker containers defined in your application's `docker-compose.yml` file.
+To initialize your development server, first use the command `sail up` (or `./vendor/bin/sail up` if you haven't configured the alias) to start all of the Docker containers defined in your application's `docker-compose.yml` file.

 Next up, use the command `sail npm install` to install all the necessary npm packages to run your server.